Auto Fraud Lawyer California: Bait and Switch Warning Signs – Know the Red Flags Before You Sign Anything

 2. Refusal to Show the Advertised Car

-Even if they say it’s still there, they stall.
-The salesperson avoids showing you the exact vehicle from the ad and steers you toward more expensive options.
-Often, the dealer may try to show you other vehicles that are not what you came for.
+The salesperson stalls, avoids showing you the specific vehicle from the ad, and steers you toward more expensive options.

 3. The Price Suddenly Changes